devops-terraform-aws/modules/README.md

 # Install Jenkins, SonarQube, Nexus, Tomcat(DEV, QA, UAT, PROD) on AWS

 ## All resources are provisioned on `us-east-1` and `AMIs are region specific`
-- `Note`: If you choose to use a specific region, use the correct Ubuntu AMI for that region.

 - Clone the repository:
 ```
 git clone https://github.com/devops-terraform-aws/modules.git